The Dirty Truth About Menus

 Employee retention: What’s the cost?

 Employee retention is important to any company, but especially to restaurants.
 Many owners may not have considered the cost associated with training a new employee and how it impacts their bottom line.
 While someone is training the new hire, the trainer isn’t as efficient and the new hire is unproductive.
-New hires will make mistakes, and until they’re fully trained, won’t function as fast as your experienced staff.
-They may also be less likely to upsell your more profitable products to clients.

 Making Mom and Dad Happy